techyg/MRRFDeathRacers/README.md

 <b>Step 4.
 Print your parts!</b>

 Recommended Print Settings

+I suggest .20 layer height for all printed parts for a good balance of strength and print time.

 Drive: 20-30% infill, 5 walls - You want these parts sturdy/strong.

 TPU Tracks: 5% infill, 3 walls - Go slow on perimiters (no more than 15 mm/sec) otherwise you may have cooling issues.